alantz19/jana-msgr2-test-task/README.md

-# MSGR - SMS and Email marketing platform.
+# MSGR 2.0 SMS management platform.

+This repo is a clone of a point in time of the original repo.
+It is used for the purpose of a test like the one you're doing now.

 API docs are automatically generated at